 - Stress-induced illness.
 Boarding stress in cats commonly produces FLUTD flare-ups (urinary issues), upper respiratory infections (URI), and IBD flares.
 The vet bill after boarding can dwarf the boarding fee.

 - Hiding behaviour.
 Many cats spend the entire boarding stay hidden in their condo, not eating, not interacting.
-Staff can't verify food/water intake reliably.
+Staff can't verify food and water intake reliably.
 By day 3 you may get a phone call recommending pickup.

-In-home pet sitting — either someone staying overnight at your house or visiting 1–3x daily — keeps the cat's territory intact.
+In-home pet sitting, either someone staying overnight at your house or visiting 1 to 3 times daily, keeps the cat's territory intact.
 It's also usually cheaper than boarding.

 When Cat Boarding Makes Sense